The Golden Spiders: A Nero Wolfe Mystery

 The Golden Spiders: A Nero Wolfe Mystery is a 2000 American crime drama television film based on the 1953 novel by Rex Stout.
 Set in 1950s Manhattan, it stars Maury Chaykin as the heavyweight detective genius Nero Wolfe, and Timothy Hutton as Wolfe's assistant, Archie Goodwin, narrator of the Nero Wolfe stories.
 Veteran screenwriter Paul Monash adapted the novel, and Bill Duke directed.
 When it first aired on A&E on March 5, 2000, The Golden Spiders was seen in 3.2 million homes, making it the fourth-most-watched A&E original movie ever.
-Its success led to the A&E original series A Nero Wolfe Mystery (2001–2002).
+Its success led to the A&E original series Nero Wolfe (2001–2002).

 Plot

 After Wolfe reacts petulantly to a change made in one of his favorite meals, his assistant Archie Goodwin decides to prank him by allowing a boy from the neighborhood, Pete Drossos, into the house to consult with Wolfe on what Pete believes is a case.
-Pete claims that a woman wearing distinctive golden spider-shaped earrings asked him to get a police officer while he was cleaning the windshield of the car she was driving at a stoplight, and believes that her male passenger was holding her hostage.
+Pete claims that a woman wearing distinctive golden spider-shaped earrings asked him to get a police officer while he was cleaning the windshield of the car she was driving at a stoplight, and he believes that her male passenger was holding her hostage.

 The next night, the pair are shocked when NYPD Sgt.
 Purley Stebbins informs them that Pete has been killed by a hit-and-run driver, as well as INS agent Matthew Birch.
 Soon after, Pete's mother brings Wolfe $4.30 that Pete has saved and asks him to find Pete's killer.

 Angered by Wolfe's reluctance to get involved, Archie uses the money to place an advert in the newspapers asking for the woman driving the car to contact Wolfe.
 Wealthy widow Laura Fromm arrives at Wolfe's office wearing the golden spider earrings and asking to hire his services.
-Wolfe begins to suspect that Fromm knows who the driver is, but she refuses to reveal it; the next day, Fromm is also murdered in an apparent hit-and-run.
+Wolfe suspects that Fromm knows who the driver is, but she refuses to reveal it; the next day, Fromm is also murdered in an apparent hit-and-run.
 Angered that two people who came to him for help are now dead, Wolfe decides to solve the murders.